pqhuy98/DQN/README.md

 The agent is a red panel which can move left and right trying to avoid collision with other black bricks which are falling from the sky.
 Given images of the current state of the game, the agent can neatly choose the best move to survive as long as possible.

-Algorithm : modified DeepMind's reinforcement learning with Atari game.
+Algorithm : Deep Q Learning using convolutional neural network.

 		Collision penalty : -100
 		Reward for survival after one frame : 1